 - Standardized psychological measures of developmental or emotional issues including

 - Adaptive Skills

-- Delivery to parents of a type-written report including recommended treatment plan that can be shared with school, other health care providers,
+- Delivery to parents of a type-written report including recommended treatment plan that can be shared with schools and other health care providers

 What questions does this evaluation help answer?

 HopeCentral’s autism testing is designed to identify whether a child meets criteria for a medical diagnosis of Autism Spectrum Disorder, to identify areas of impaired functioning in both the home and school environments, and to suggest behavioral and medical interventions both at home and at school that may improve the child’s functioning, social interactions and emotional regulation.